dart-lang/language/working/0546-patterns/patterns.md

 wildcardBinder ::= "_"
 ```

 Does nothing.
-Always successfully matches, but binds no variable.
+Placeholder in contexts where a subpattern is expected but you
+don't want to bind anything.

 ### Variable binder